If you want to save this tutorial for later, you can download a copy through the form below.

 Set up your Google Analytics account like a pro.

-Most people set up just one view for their Google Analytics account—it’s usually the one named “All Web Site Data”.
-In Google Analytics, a “View” is like a lens through which you see all your data.
-For example, you could apply certain filters to a view—like a view for analyzing only existing customers, or a view for excluding traffic from your own team from your reports.
+Most marketers set up just one view for their Google Analytics account—it’s usually the one named “All Web Site Data”.
+In Google Analytics, a “View” is like a lens through which you see all your metrics.
+For example, you could apply certain filters to a view—like a view for analyzing demographics of only existing customers, or a view for excluding traffic from your team from your reports.
 Having a single view is alright if you are 100% certain that you won’t be implementing any customizations on your Google Analytics properties.
 However, we recommend that you create 3 views:

 Main View: This is your go-to view.
-This is where you will be doing all your analysis.
+This is where you will be doing all your analysis of metrics like page views, conversion rate, the bounce rate on checkout pages, average order value, and other basic e-commerce analytics.
 All customizations to Google Analytics should have already been properly tested in the Staging View as not to affect this view’s data.

-Unfiltered View: This view will be left untouched no matter what.
-No customizations whatsoever will be done to this view.
+Unfiltered View: This view will be left untouched, no matter what.
+No customizations whatsoever will be done with this view.

-If you’ve been following along, you’ve now installed Google Analytics on your Shopify store, enabled ecommerce and enhanced ecommerce tracking, and set up your Google Analytics views like a pro.
+If you’ve been following along, you’ve now installed Google Analytics on your Shopify store, enabled basic e-commerce tracking on your Shopify website, and set up your Google Analytics views like a pro.
+Google Analytics lets you create custom reports of all your basic e-commerce tracking for your e-commerce platform.

 Double Conversions With Laser-Focused Google Analytics